google/slo-generator/docs/providers/elasticsearch.md

 ### Examples

-Complete SLO samples using the `Elasticsearch` backend are available in [samples/elasticsearch](../../samples/elasticsearch).
+Complete SLO samples using the `elasticsearch` backend are available in [samples/elasticsearch](../../samples/elasticsearch).
 Check them out !